pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 @
 ```

-**Remark** (linking treatments to taxonomic concepts):
+**Remark and example** (linking treatments to taxonomic concepts): Treatments

-Treatments are closely linked to taxonomic concepts (defined later).
-They are
+are closely linked to taxonomic concepts (defined later).
+They are the
-the expression of the theory that a taxon concept carries.
-Thus the link
+expression of the theory that a taxon concept carries.
+Thus the link between
-between treatments and taxon concepts is `frbr:realizationOf`.
-I.e. the
+treatments and taxon concepts is `frbr:realizationOf`.
+I.e. the treatment is
-treatment is the realization of the taxon concept and the taxon concept has a
+the realization of the taxon concept and the taxon concept has a treatment as
-treatment as its realization.
-Taxon concepts are introduced later in this
+its realization.
+Taxon concepts are introduced later in this document:
-document:

 ```
 :treatment
   a doco:Section, trt:Treatment ;
-  frbr:realizationOf :taxonConcept .
+  frbr:realizationOf :taxon-concept .

-:taxonConcept
+:taxon-concept
   a dwc:Taxon ;
   frbr:hasRealization :treatment .